Recessions Explained: Definition, Warning Signs and What Happens During One

 What Does a Recession Mean for Your Employment?

 During a recession, unemployment rises.
-That means that some of the workforce will be affected by the next recession.
+That means that some parts of the workforce will be affected by the next recession.
 There’s no easy way to determine if you will lose your job during a recession.
 It’s helpful to look at:

 - The financial state of your company